gustavo-fior/vayo.cc/README.md

 - [ ] buy new domain
 - [ ] create new logo
 - [ ] make it navigable with keyboard

+### Bugs
+- [ ] new folder modal margin top
+- [ ] fix folder name when it has no icon
+- [ ] when deleting a folder, the bookmarks of the redirect one are shown in every other folder